modelscope/data-juicer/docs/DeveloperGuide.md

 ```

-### 4.3.3 Contribute Your New Recipes
+### 4.4 Contribute Your New Recipes
-- Community contributors can submit PRs in the [Data Recipe Gallery] to add customized data recipes to promote dissemination, reuse and related technical evolution.
+- Community contributors can submit PRs in the [Data Recipe Gallery](../docs/RecipeGallery.md) to add customized data recipes to promote dissemination, reuse and related technical evolution.

 - Feel free to add the corresponding references of your new recipe, or just propose some requirements/ideas to improve the existing recipes.